zhixXiang/bulma-calendar/README.md

 # new-feature
 1. selectYear and navigationYear can use function now.
-Support custom country year, you can do:
+Support custom country year, you can do like this: <br />
-ROC 民國年
 ```
+// ROC民國年
 formats: {
       header: 'LLL yyy',
       navigationMonth: 'LLL',